gemforce-team/gemforce/results/README.md

 I'll outline 5 different choices here, from the easiest to the most time consuming:

 **0. No supergemming**
 Well, why are you reading this then?
-Good luck with your crappy specces and 'U' upgrade
+Good luck with your crappy specs and 'U' upgrade

 **1. Beginner**
-Combines give the most boost over time, more than specces, so the most effective way to boost your power with a small time investment is to use a small combine instead of 'U' for every upgrade.
+Combines give the most boost over time, more than specs, so the most effective way to boost your power with a small time investment is to use a small combine instead of 'U' for every upgrade.
 Go to the `managem-combine` and the `killgem-combine` folders and find combines simple enough (anything below `16c` should be good) to be doable fast.